-Improve customer service by doing things like reducing response times, increasing first call resolutions to issues, making it easier for customers to reach you and reducing delivery issues.
-A study by Walker revealed that customers will value experiences more than prices and products by 2020.
+Improve customer service by doing things like reducing response times, increasing first call resolutions to issues, making it easier for customers to reach you, and reducing delivery issues.
+A study by Walker revealed that customers will value experiences more than prices and products.
 The same study showed that 86% of buyers are willing to pay more for a great customer experience.
 There are a number of things you can do to accomplish these.
-You may add additional options of how customers may contact your company for service such as live chat, chatbots and social media options.
+You may add additional options of how customers may contact your company for services such as live chat, chatbots, and social media options.
 Adding these will allow you to serve more customers without increasing your service staff.
 Plus your customers will be happier since they’ll be able to reach you by their preferred method which is usually whatever is most convenient.
 In fact, it’s been found that buyers don’t want to expend a lot of additional effort to contact you.

-Personalisation is expected by today’s savvy customer.
+Personalization is expected by today’s savvy customers.
 Although it may not be realistic to create each message individually, it is possible to group people based on their preferences, history, location, and more.
 This enables you to send group-specific messages and emails based on insights you have gathered about your customers during their interactions with your business.
-This information also improves your customers interactions with service personnel throughout your company by providing context and preventing them from having to repeat historical information over and over again.
-Taking the steps to collect this data so you can personalise your interactions with your customers makes them feel emotionally connected to your company and creates the desire to continue doing business with you.
+This information also improves your customers’ interactions with service personnel throughout your company by providing context and preventing them from having to repeat historical information over and over again.
+Taking the steps to collect this data so you can personalize your interactions with your customers makes them feel emotionally connected to your company and creates the desire to continue doing business with you.